basil-saji/S2S_SignVox/README.md

 ## Citation

-If you use this work in research, educational projects, or derivative systems, please cite this repository and acknowledge the SIGN2SOUND project.
+If you use this work in research, educational projects, or derivative systems, please cite this repository and acknowledge the SignVox project.

 ---

 ## Vision

-SIGN2SOUND aims to evolve beyond isolated sign recognition into a complete assistive communication platform capable of:
+SignVox aims to evolve beyond isolated sign recognition into a complete assistive communication platform capable of:

 - Understanding Indian Sign Language
 - Recognizing conversational intent